knpuniversity/symfony4/knpu/ep2-fundamentals/command-fun.md

 # Fun with Commands

-Let's make our command a bit more fun!
+Time to make our command a bit more fun!
 Give it a description: "Returns some article stats":

 [[[ code('49bdd8ba7f') ]]]